HitaloM/Hitsuki/README.md

 You need to configure this bot a bit before it can be used, don't worry, its easy!

+# Warning
+If you see "SyntaxError: invalid syntax" error - install python3.8+!

 # Requirements

-+ Install git, python 3.7+ and docker(for docker method) from your package manager
++ Install git, python 3.8+ and docker(for docker method) from your package manager
 + You need to know how to clone this repo